wnayes/incremental-no-check/README.md

 `large.ts` is supposed to not be checked due to `// @ts-nocheck`.
 It doesn't get checked during an initial compile.
-However, if some file it imports changes, and a subsequent incremental compile is performed, the compiler performs type checking on the file.
+However, if some file it imports changes, and a subsequent incremental compile is performed, the compiler spends CPU time type checking on the file.
 I don't think diagnostics are reported from the checking, however the compiler is simply performing extra work that seems unnecessary.